-Though his recording career was quite brief, Donny Hathaway has continued to be one of the most influential soul artists of the last four decades.
-The longevity of and increase in his popularity is due in large part to the rare combination of gifts he possessed: He was a talented songwriter with the ability to write songs that provided, in a secular format, the depth of the most heartfelt Gospel music; and he was a remarkable song stylist who defined (or redefined) nearly every song he touched in his brief career.
+Though his recording career was quite brief, Donny Hathaway has continued to be one of the most influential soul artists of the last half century.
+The longevity of and increase in his popularity is due in large part to the rare combination of gifts he possessed: He was a talented songwriter with the ability to write songs that provided, in a secular format, the depth of the most heartfelt Gospel music; and he was a remarkable song stylist who defined (or redefined) nearly every song he touched.
 His death by an apparent suicide was news in 1979, but it has loomed ever larger since then, and one wonders whether his already strong influence on R&B would have been truly singular if he had lived through the entirety of his creative cycle.

 Hathaway followed Everything the next year with an eponymous album of cover songs that highlighted his uncanny song selection skills and his formidable ability as an musical interpreter.
 While not as essential as his debut, it includes very nice covers of Leon Russell's "A Song For You" and Van McCoy's "Giving Up."

 In 1972, Hathaway teamed with Roberta Flack for an album of duets that would be the most popular album either would record, and the first major crossover work of his career.
 It was another wonderful combination of new compositions and definitive covers, and the blending of the two voices was magical.
 Their version of James Taylor's "You've Got A Friend" was a smash, only to be surpassed by the follow-up, the stylish "Where Is The Love," one of the year's biggest soul songs.
 Arguably the album's highlight, though, was Hathaway's solo cover of the standard, "For All We Know," maybe the most beautiful ballad he ever recorded and certainly the most memorable version of that great song.
 Later that year, Hathaway released an excellent live album, a disc the importance of which - like Hathaway - has grown over time.